WebOfTrustInfo/rwot9-prague/topics-and-advance-readings/ap-unwanted-messages.md

 sender did.
-Unfortunately this also opens up replies as a vector of abuse in that a malicious sender may simply reply to an existing message, at which point the sender of the original message will relay the reply to all their Followers and any other audience of message.We suggest two solutions to this problem, one using traditional Access Control Lists and the other using the Object Capabilities Inbox proposal.
+Unfortunately this also opens up replies as a vector of abuse in that a malicious sender may simply reply to an existing message, at which point the sender of the original message will relay the reply to all their Followers and any other audience of message.
+We suggest two methods to address this problem, one using traditional Access Control Lists and the other using the Object Capabilities Inbox proposal.

 An Access Control Method solution would allow for the recipient of a `inReplyTo` activity to be presented with a moderator queue of Activities in